MicrosoftDocs/security/compass/protect-against-ransomware-phase2.md

 # Phase 2: Limit the scope of damage

-In this phase, you prevent attackers from obtaining a large scope of access for potential damage to data and systems by protecting privileged roles.
+In this phase, you protect privileged roles to prevent attackers from obtaining a large scope of access for potential damage to data and systems.

 ## Privileged access strategy

 You must implement a comprehensive strategy to reduce the risk of privileged access compromise.

 All other security controls can easily be invalidated by an attacker with privileged access in your environment.
-Ransomware attackers use privileged access as a quick path to control all critical assets in the organization for their extortion.
+Ransomware attackers use privileged access as a quick path to control all critical assets in the organization for attack and subsequent extortion.

 ### Program and project member accountabilities